pericoteXD/pericoteXD/README.md

 - 👋 Hi, I’m @pericoteXD
-- 👀 I’m interested in make custom rom, I am very noob
+- 👀 I’m interested in lern programing
 - 🌱 I’m currently learning anatomy of de human body
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 pericoteXD/pericoteXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.